Changes in Movement

 Despite the complexities surrounding poor posture, we can actually apply quite a simple methodology to correct it – namely stretching those muscles that have become short and stiff, and strengthening those that have become long and weak (Harman, 2005).

-This means that we want to spend a bit of time stretching those anterior muscles that become shortened during sitting.
+We want to spend a bit of time stretching those anterior muscles that become shortened during sitting.
 This means quads, hip flexors, pectoralis muscles, and upper trapezius, are the perfect place to start.

 Additionally, we want to strengthen those muscles that allow our posture to be driven by those tight muscles – essentially the antagonists to the muscles above.
 In this regard, strengthening the glutes, hamstrings, lower trapezius muscles, rhomboids, and rear deltoids is essential.